cheind/IoT-Scopes/Readme.md

 # DigitalScope - Library

-This library is a collection of routines for recording events from digital input pins.
+A collection of routines for recording events from digital input pins.
 It turns your Arduino into a software logic analyzer.
 Carefully designed maximizing capture performance.

 ## Usage